lamastex/scalable-data-science/gb/sds-2-2/003_scalaCrashCourse.md

 Examples:

+    print("For example, this is a scala notebook, but we can use %py to run python commands inline.")

 > For example, this is a scala notebook, but we can use %py to run python commands inline.

+    print("We can also access other languages such as R.")

 > ```
 > ```